opengisch/qgis_geomapfish_locator/README.md

 `Settings` -> `Options` -> `Locator` and open the configuration dialog for `Geomapfish Locator`

-Set filter parameters for your search service :
+Set the parameters of your service :

 * Name of the filter (e.g. MysearchService)